Business - Forester

 Pallet production - Interesting experience and engineering solutions from Romania

-Pallet production combines both simplicity and complexity and more than any other type of woodworking relies on the business skills of company owners and the reliability of equipment.
+Pallet production combines both simplicity and complexity, and more than any other type of woodworking relies on the business skills of company owners and the reliability of equipment.

-DECO TIMBER has been in existence for many years, but its current owners recently bought the company and decided to go in a new direction - the production of pallets for export to Italy.
+DECO TIMBER has been in existence for many years, but its current owners recently bought the company and decided to start in a new direction - the production of pallets for export to Italy.

 optimal pallet production technology at his company

-pallet line key
+key to the pallet line

-Processing of three-sided wooden prisms for pallets
+Processing three-sided wooden prisms for pallets

 The horizontal saw cuts the third blade, resulting in a three-sided prism

-Primary log processing
+Primary processing of logs

 As of 2017, such a vertical double wide band saw is